FaizAlam4/life-skills-track/gritAndGrowthMindset.md

 **5. What are your ideas to take action and build Growth Mindset?**
 **Answer:**

-- My ideas are as follows:-
 - Take feedback positively to learn more
 - Never doubt myself that I can't do something
 - Accept failures and move on quickly
-    - Having faith in discipline rather than just motivation
+- Having faith in discipline rather than justmotivation
 - Enjoy the work and take it as a challenge to crack